dangerous-tac0s/pm3_documentation/README.md

 # Dangerous Introductions
-The goal of this repository is to help people learn the ins and outs of Dangerous Things offerings.
+The goal of this repository is to help people learn the ins and outs of Dangerous Things' offerings.

 Have a suggestion?
 See a mistake?
 Contact [me](mailto:operations@dangerousthings.com) or open a PR.